hglm/patches/README.md

 - Raspberry Pi with 3.6.y kernel.
 - Allwinner A10 linux-sunxi platform with 3.4.x kernel.

-kernel-armv6v7-mem-funcs.patch is a patch for the Linux kernel to bring up to date the ARM-optimized memory copy and fill functions, which are for a large part still optimized for older ARM platforms and do not perform optimally on more recent platforms.
+kernel-armv6v7-mem-funcs.patch is a work-in-progress experimental patch for the Linux kernel to bring up to date the ARM-optimized memory copy and fill functions, which are for a large part still optimized for older ARM platforms and do not perform optimally on more recent platforms.
 The patch supports both armv6 (line size 32 bytes) and armv7 (line size 64 bytes) platforms.
 The patch implements changes to the prefetch strategy and other optimizations.
 On certain platforms, such as the armv6-based Raspberry Pi, a significant speed improvement (on the order of 70%) is seen for important functions like copy_page and larger size memcpy.
 On armv7-based platforms a smaller, but nonetheless not insignificant benefit is seen.
 The changes keep using the regular register file, without using vfp or NEON, minimizing overhead.
 In its current form the patch may break older ARM architectures or (more likely) cause a performance regression for them.
 Note that the specific optimizations that are optimal for a platform may depend highly on the